Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Churn rate: 8–14 members monthly

-Tracked what actually drove new members: Content (articles, videos, posts).
-Not community engagement.
-Not individual support questions.
-Content.
+Tracked what actually drove new members: content—articles, videos, and posts—not community engagement or individual support questions.

 Shifted member support to async (recorded weekly FAQ video addressing common questions instead of 1:1 responses)